avlec/see/README.md

    - Execution environment detection.
    - Library use detection.
    - Codebase security audits.
-   - Determining python version automatically.
+   - Determining Python version automatically.
-   - Optimization.
-   - Determining how computationally intelligent the user is.
+   - Determining how technologically literate the users are.
    - File/database caching optimizations, speed hacks.
-   - Recomendations for improvements to code bases.
+   - Recomendations for improvements and optimizations to the codebase.

 ## Project management